cables-gl/cables/doc/dev_Callbacks/Callbacks.md

 In order to get informed on port-value-changes, function-triggers (also see [Ports](../dev_Ports/Ports.md)) or general op-events there are a number of callbacks your op can implement.

+*Tip: It’s always a good idea to inspect the code of existing ops by selecting an op and then pressing `view code` in the op-settings on the right.*

 ## Port Callbacks

 ### onValueChange